 Work-from-homers frequently claim they’re more productive because colleagues can’t drop by their desks and bug them anymore.

 No. They’re us!
-We are all guilty of being distractors.
+We are all guilty of being desk-drop-by distractors.

-And don’t stop distracting each other when we work from home, either.
-We just send more Slack messages and emails instead.
+And we don’t stop when we work from home, either.
+We just send more Slack messages, emails, and Zoom invites instead.
 Those may be worse for productivity than quick face-to-faces.

-Kim and I would most likely get more done and be distracted less if we worked in an office, so productivity is a disadvantage of working from home.
+It’s a close call, but I think I would get more done and be distracted less if I worked in an office.
+So productivity is a disadvantage of working from home in my case.

-Working from home affects all different types of relationships:
+Working from home versus at the office affects all different types of relationships:

 ✧ Relationships with Spouses

-Everyone knows that “Absence makes the heart grow stronger” but Kim and I didn’t realize until we started working from home together that the opposite is true, too:
+You know how absence makes the heart grow stronger?
+Well, based on Kim and my experience working from home, the opposite is true, too:

-To keep our relationship from weakening, Kim and I have learned it’s best to create absences.
-We regularly—and separately—get out of the home office to work in cafes, libraries, or anywhere the other isn’t.
+To keep our relationship from weakening too much, Kim and I have learned it’s best to create forced absences.
+We regularly—and separately—get out of our home office to work in cafes or libraries or anywhere the other isn’t.

 ✧ Relationships with Children